 Waterlilies (Nymphaea odorata and Nuphar variegata) are mainly peripheral species in upper Lake Whitney, but provide the densest surface cover and dominate the plant assemblage where they occur.
 Lilies cover nearly all the inlet channel and occupy a major portion of the western cove.
-Lily cover and abundance decreased compared to the 2004 survey, but was similar to 2005 levels.
+Lily cover and abundance decreased compared to the 2004 survey.

 Benthic algal mats are not obvious in upper Lake Whitney, as they are submergent growths at the sediment-water interface.
 Algal mats are the dominant macrophytes in areas without vascular plants, but do not achieve the densities sometimes associated with nutrient rich sediments in shallow areas.
-The filamentous green alga Spirogyra was especially abundant but blue-green algae mats were also observed.
+The filamentous green alga Spirogyra was especially abundant.
 Low light and high flushing rate are probably major factors in controlling these mats, as with the phytoplankton.